shaack/cm-chessboard/README.md

 To run the unit tests in `/test` you first have to `npm install` the dev dependencies.
 Without tests there are no dependencies.

-## Version 4.x has many changes

-> With the new version 4 of cm-chessboard I completely redesigned the animation of positions with
-> the use of promises.

-The pieces animations are now smoother and less error-prone for race conditions.

-As of version 4.x, the API functions `setPosition()`, `setPiece()` and `movePiece()` are **not animated** as default.
-If you want some pieces animations you have to give the parameter `animated = true`.

-And with 4.x the chessboard has become more accessible for visually impaired people.

 ## Usage